Developer-Autodesk/workflow-node.js-view.and.data.api/README.md

 - request
 - serve-favicon

-This sample does not includes the workflow of uploading models.
-It depends on other workflow samples to upload models, get model URN.
-Please follow Setup/Usage Instructions.
+This sample does not include the workflow of uploading models.
+It depends on other workflow samples to upload models and get model URNs - as explained in the Setup/Usage Instructions.

 ## Setup/Usage Instructions
-Use your own credentials and upload models on your account
+Use your own credentials to upload models to your account

-* Apply your own credentials from [http://developer.autodesk.com](http://developer.autodesk.com)
+* Apply for your own credentials (API keys) from [http://developer.autodesk.com](http://developer.autodesk.com)
-* Replace the place holder with your own keys in credentials.js, line #23 and #25 <br />
+* Replace the placeholder with your own keys in credentials.js, line #23 and #25 <br />
   ```
   credentials.ClientId = '<replace with clientId>';

   credentials.ClientSecret = '<replace with clientSecret>';
   ```
-* Upload one of your model in your account and get its URN using other workflow sample, for example,
+* Upload one of your models to your account and get its URN using another workflow sample, for example,
   - [this workflow sample in .net winform application](https://github.com/Developer-Autodesk/workflow-dotnet-winform-view.and.data.api/) if you are using windows
   - or [this workflow sample in Mac OS Swift](https://github.com/Developer-Autodesk/workflow-macos-swift-view.and.data.api) if you are using Mac
   - or this [WEB page](http://javalmvwalkthrough-vq2mmximxb.elasticbeanstalk.com/)